 What if my dog can't go off lead?

 No problem!
 With a little post shoot magic I can edit out leads from your photos.
+I also have a show lead to hand to. kale editing easier too.
 Though, if you know your pup needs to stay on lead, it can be useful to bring a long line with you if you're wanting action photos (or you may be doing a lot of running!)

 What if the weathers bad?